• Skip to primary navigation

 📖 Variations

 Blondies are easy to customise based on your flavour preferences.
-Chopped nuts could be added to the mixture, or how about orange zest to make them extra-fruity?
+Chopped nuts could be added to the mixture, or orange zest to make them extra-fruity.

 Blondies are usually made with light brown sugar but you could use a mixture of light brown and dark brown sugar which would give them an even deeper caramel flavour.